-Yes, I bought their “river” replacement fin directly from Tower’s website and it has made a huge difference on the river I paddle which has tons of rocks and can be very shallow.
-I haven’t noticed any stability issues and I’m fine in very shallow water and have been able to get over some rocks that are very close to the surface (it has a bit more of a curve to it too).
+Yes, I bought their “river” replacement fin directly from Tower’s website, and it has made a significant difference on the river I paddle which has tons of rocks and can be very shallow.
+I haven’t noticed any stability issues, and I’m fine in very shallow water and have been able to get over some rocks that are very close to the surface (it has a bit more of a curve to it too).

 Could a child sit on the front of this board while an adult paddles?